MatthiasEb/neurovista_evaluation/README.md

 # neurovista_evaluation
-code for evaluation on full neurovista trial data according to specifications from 6.2.2020.
+code for evaluation on full neurovista trial data following the [instructions](https://github.com/epilepsyecosystem/CodeEvaluationDocs) (commit 20e6f0f, dated 16/06/2020).

+## Settings
+Settings can be adjusted in SETTINGS.json

-## Using Python
+## Using a virtual environment
 ### requirements
 1. python3
 2. cuda toolbox 10, nvidia-drivers